No products in the cart.

 4. Botox

-If your post stroke pain is mostly caused by spasticity, then Botox may help.
-Botox is an FDA-approved treatment for spasticity that temporarily loosens up stiff muscles after stroke.
+If your pain is mostly caused by spasticity, then Botox may help.
+Botox is an FDA-approved treatment for spasticity that temporarily reduces spasticity after stroke.
+Then, when the Botox is in effect, you can continue physical therapy to benefit from the improved mobility this provides.

 5. Medication

-Medication can be an effective post stroke pain management technique.
+Medication can be an effective post stroke pain management treatment.
+Specifically, medications can help reduce spasticity and provide relief from some types of neuropathic and musculoskeletal pain.
 Your doctor can identify the best pain medications for your unique condition.

-While central post stroke pain is less responsive to medication, anticonvulsant drugs like gabapentin and pregabalin may help.
+While central post stroke pain is less responsive to medication, certain drugs can help address this condition.
+For example, amitriptyline (an antidepressant medication) can sometimes reduce painful symptoms.
+Additionally, some anticonvulsant drugs like gabapentin and pregabalin can help reduce spasticity and pain.

 6. Mirror Therapy